AlexAkmaev/Cpp-Intel-ilab/Triangle Intersect/Problem3_Vulkan/BUILD.md

 This project is going only for Windows.
 Preparation for the construction of the project:
 - install Visual Studio 2019.
 This IDE is the best way to build a project.
-- install ConUmu.
+- install ConEmu.
 Tests will be run through this command line.
 - install CMake for Windows.
 It will be more convenient to open the application directly, rather than build the project from the command line.
 - install VulkanSDK.